 My love language is oyster.

-Well, according to Gary Chapman’s book, my love language is actually gifts.
-Oysters are a gift though, right?
+Well, according to Gary Chapman’s book, my love language used to be gifts–it has evolved to physical touch, but oysters are a gift though, right?
 A gift from the marsh, if you will.
 And the first thing we ordered when we arrived at St. Roch were the Cedar Island Selects–straight from the marsh of my homeland in Carteret County.
 I like all oysters, but nothing compares to the salty oysters from home.
 They taste just like our beautiful ocean.
 My dear friend, Bill Jackson, accompanied me for dinner at St. Roch.
 His grandmother was originally from the area around Cedar Island, so Bill has the marsh running through his veins, too, whether he’ll admit it or not. 😉

 After catching up and dusting off the raw oysters, we decided to move on to the roasted oysters.
 We ordered pimiento’d (smoked pimiento cheese, bread crumbs, pickled jalapeno), and BBQ’d (lemon, rosemary, cayenne, parmesan).
 Chef Sunny sent us out a few collar’d (smoked tomato, collards, tasso ham, tobasco) oysters to make it complete.
 He knows Bill from his regular status at Poole’s.
 Fun fact: my Sister and Josh used to live in a house on Peace St. across from Broughton years ago when I still lived in California (circa 2007ish).
 Sunny was new to Raleigh and became their roommate.
 He had just completed culinary school at Johnson and Wales and began working at Enoteca Vin, a late restaurant co-owned by Louis Cherry, famous Raleigh architect.
 Lots of local famous restaurateurs and chefs worked there during that time including Coleen Speaks, Josh Young, and Ashley Christensen, to name a few.
 Ashley took Sunny under her wing at Vin and he then went on to be her sous chef at Poole’s until he opened his own place: St. Roch, which is located in the space on Wilmington St. previously occupied by Joule.